chromium/chromium/docs/security/shepherd.md

 security and what is or is not considered a security bug.
 When triaging new bugs, you may want to reference these to see if there's an established stance.

-## What Is A Security Sheriff Or Marshal?
+## What Is A Security Shepherd?

-A security sheriff (as well as a security marshal) is a member of a rotation that occurs in 1-week time slots, starting on Tuesdays and ending the following Monday.
-All sheriffs and marshals are Googlers and so some links on this page might not be externally accessible (or indeed locked down to just Chrome Security Googlers).
+A security shepherd is a member of a rotation that occurs in 1-week time slots, starting on Tuesdays and ending the following Monday.
+There is a primary and secondary shepherd on each rotation.
+All shepherds are Googlers and so some links on this page might not be externally accessible (or indeed locked down to just Chrome Security Googlers).

 [Here is the rotation
 schedule](https://docs.google.com/spreadsheets/d/10sLYZbi6QfLcXrhO-j5eSc82uc7NKnBz_o1pR9y8h7U/edit#gid=0).

-Sheriffs and marshals ensure that all incoming security issues are triaged quickly and correctly.
+Shepherds ensure that all incoming security issues are triaged quickly and correctly.
 We aim to have every bug triaged and assigned **within two business days** (preferably one).
 This does not include weekends, but please ensure you leave a clear queue before the weekend (i.e. on Friday, unless there